MenkeTechnologies/zsh-expand/README.md

 # zsh-expand
-This plugin expands regular aliases, global aliases, incorrect spellings and phrases, globs, command/process substitution, =command expansion, history expansion and $parameters with the spacebar key
+This plugin expands regular aliases, global aliases, incorrect spellings and phrases, globs, command/process substitution, =command expansion, history expansion and $parameters with the spacebar key.
+The plugin uses only zsh with no pipes nor external commands for maximum speed.

 Expansion of regular aliases is done in the command/first position of a statement and after certain commands (sudo, env, zpwr) when in other positions in a statement